nubenetes/awesome-kubernetes/docs/ocp4.md

 * [dzone: Code Ready Containers: Installing Process Automation](https://dzone.com/articles/code-ready-containers-installing-process-automatio) Learn how to make better use of Red Hat's Code Ready Containers platform by installing process automation from a catalog.

 ## OpenShift Hive: Cluster-as-a-Service.
 Easily provision new PaaS environments for developers
-* **OpenShift Hive** is an operator which enables operations teams to easily provision new PaaSenvironments for developers improving productivity and reducing process burden due to internalIT regulations.
 * [blog.openshift.com: openshift hive cluster as a service](https://blog.openshift.comopenshift-hive-cluster-as-a-service/)
+* [github.com/openshift/hive](https://github.com/openshift/hive) **API driven OpenShift 4 cluster provisioning and management.** Hive is an operator which runs as a service on top of Kubernetes/OpenShift.
+The Hive service can be used to provision and perform initial configuration of OpenShift clusters. **OpenShift Hive** is an operator which enables operations teams to easily provision new PaaS environments for developers improving productivity and reducing process burden due to internalIT regulations.
 * [youtube: how to deliver OpenShift as a service (just like Red Hat)](https://www.youtube.comwatch?v=b_NOrGxfH5Y)

 ## OpenShift 4 Master API Protection in Public Cloud